mysociety/popit/INSTALL.md

     cd popit

     # Optional - change to the 'production' branch (more stable).
 If you're
-    # hoping to conttribute please stay on the 'master' branch.
+    # hoping to contribute please stay on the 'master' branch.
     git checkout -b production origin/production

     # Install the dependencies